-Theodore Roosevelt and the Progressive party were among the first major political entities to the endorse idea of health insurance

-Largest successful healthcare reform measure of the 20th century: creation of Medicare and Medicaid Passage of OBRA, EMTALA, and MCCA; development of DRG, Prospective Payment system, and RBRVS President Barack Obama signed the Patient Protection and Affordability Care Act, and the Health Care and Education Reconciliation Act of 2010 into law
+Theodore Roosevelt and the Progressive party were among the first major political entities to the endorse idea of health thealthcare reform measure of the 20th century: creation of Passage of OBRA, EMTALA, and MCCA; development of DRG, Prospective Payment President Barack Obama signed the Patient Protection and Affordability Care Act, and the Health Care and Education Reconciliation Act of insurance Early 1900s Medicare and Medic nd Medicaid system, and 1980 2010 in March nto law 193 30s 197 0s 19 90s June 2012 Social Security Act (1935) established unemployment benefits, disability insurance Increasing cost of healthcare prompted additional attempts to reform the system Healthcare system overhaul attempted by President Bill Clinton; failed, due in part, to successful campaigns by outspoken opposition The Supreme Court of the U.S. upheld most of the Patient Protection and Affordable Care Act in a 5 to 4 vote

-Early 1900s 1960s 1980s March 2010

-1930s 1970s 1990)s

-Social Security Act (1935) established unemployment benefits, disability insurance Increasing cost of healthcare prompted additional attempts to reform the system Healthcare soverhaul atter overhaul atter President Bill failed, due in successful car by outspo oppositi mpted by Clinton; part, to mpaigns oken

-"The only thing new in the world is the history that you don't know." - Harry S. Truman
+"The only thing new in the world is the history that you don't know." - Harry S. Truman What Is Driving Healthcare Reform?